Associated state: Basque Country

+Bangsamoro

 The establishment of a Bangsamoro Juridical Entity (BJE) was proposed in 2008 by the Moro Islamic Liberation Front and the Philippines.
-The two parties were to sign a memorandum of agreement on ancestral domain which would lead to the establishment of the Bangsamoro region.
-However the deal was halted by the Supreme Court which ruled that the BJE's proposed "associative relationship" with the Philippine national government is incompatible with the country's constitution.
+The two parties were to sign a memorandum of agreement on ancestral domain which would lead to the establishment of a new autonomous government in the southern Philippines.
+However the deal was halted by the Supreme Court of the Philippines, which ruled that the BJE's proposed "associative relationship" with the Philippine national government was incompatible with the Constitution of the Philippines.

+Tobago

-Some form of free association has been suggested as a solution to occasional calls of self-determination by the people of Tobago, the smaller island within the nation of Trinidad and Tobago, either within the single state (analogous to the situation of Scotland within the United Kingdom) or as a separate political entity.
+Some form of free association has been suggested as a solution to occasional calls of self-determination by the people of Tobago, the smaller island within the country of Trinidad and Tobago, either within the single state (analogous to the situation of Scotland within the United Kingdom) or as a separate political entity.

+Abkhazia and Transnistria

 According to statements of officials of Abkhazia and Transnistria (self-proclaimed partially recognized republics seceded from the former USSR's constituent republics of Georgia and Moldova respectively), both intend, after recognition of their independence, to become associated states of the Russian Federation.
-In Transnistria a referendum took place in September 2006, in which secession from Moldova and "future free association" with Russia was approved by a margin of 97%, even though the results of the referendum were internationally unrecognized.
+In Transnistria a referendum took place in September 2006, in which secession from Moldova and "future free association" with Russia was approved by a margin of 97%, even though the results of the referendum were internationally unrecognised.

 Other comparable relationships

 Other situations exist where one state has power over another political unit.
 Dependent territories and the United Kingdom's Crown dependencies are examples of this, where an area has its own political system and often internal self-government, but does not have overall sovereignty.
-In a loose form of association, some sovereign states cede some power to other states, often in terms of foreign affairs and defense.
+In a loose form of association, some sovereign states cede some power to other states, often in terms of foreign affairs and defence.

 States currently ceding power to another state

 States formerly ceding power to another state

-Iceland, formerly part of the Kingdom of Denmark, became a nominally sovereign state in 1918.
-It remained in personal union with the Danish Crown and continued to have a common foreign policy with Denmark until 1944, when it became fully independent.
+Iceland, formerly part of Denmark, became a nominally sovereign state in 1918.
+It remained in a personal union with the Danish Crown and continued to have a common foreign policy with Denmark until 1944, when it became a republic.

-Bhutan, a former protectorate of British India, agreed in a 1949 treaty to allow the recently created state of India to guide its foreign relations in a relatively loose form of association, which resulted in Bhutan sometimes being described as a "protected state".
+Bhutan, a former protectorate of British India, agreed in a 1949 treaty to allow the newly independent India to guide its foreign relations in a relatively loose form of association, which resulted in Bhutan sometimes being described as a "protected state".
 This relationship was updated in a 2007 treaty, in which the provision requiring Bhutan to accept India's guidance on foreign policy was rescinded.